Face Shape Calculator: Find Hats That Actually Suit You

 If you’re going to spend your hard-earned money on a good hat, you need to know for sure what you’re working with.
 Taking sixty seconds to measure yourself is the only way to stop the guessing game and finally get it right.

-FAQs About Face Shape Tool
+FAQs About Face Calculator

 How accurate is this tool?